Northern spotted owl found injured near B.C. train tracks two months after release - BC News

-The injured bird had been released last August along with two others in forests near the Spuzzum First Nation, said Jasmine McCulligh, the facility co-ordinator for the Northern Spotted Owl Breeding Program.
+The injured bird had been released last August along with two others in forests near the Spuzzum First Nation, about 200 kilometres northeast of Vancouver, said Jasmine McCulligh, the facility co-ordinator for the Northern Spotted Owl Breeding Program.

 They believe the owl — named Sitist, which means night in the Spuzzum language — may have collided with a passing train, McCulligh said.